cchitsiang/awesome-stars/README.md

 - [tywalch/electrodb](https://github.com/tywalch/electrodb) - A DynamoDB library to ease the use of modeling complex hierarchical relationships and implementing a Single Table Design while keeping your query code readable.
 - [EmmanuelOga/simple-ec2-infra](https://github.com/EmmanuelOga/simple-ec2-infra) - simple-infra
 - [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
-- [heyman/heynote](https://github.com/heyman/heynote) - A dedicated scratchpad for developers
+- [heyman/heynote](https://github.com/heyman/heynote) - A dedicated scratchpad for power users
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [spdustin/ChatGPT-AutoExpert](https://github.com/spdustin/ChatGPT-AutoExpert) - 🚀🧠💬 Supercharged Custom Instructions for ChatGPT (non-coding) and ChatGPT Advanced Data Analysis (coding).
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.